Pueblos Galicia What to visit

 Pueblos Galicia What to visit Combarro

-I also suggest a visit to San Roque Church and also to the San Juan de Poyo Monastery, located 5 minutes by car from the centre of Combarro.
+I also suggest visiting San Roque Church and also San Juan de Poyo Monastery, located 5 minutes by car from the center of Combarro.

 Pueblos Galicia What to visit Combarro